MattiaToffolo/Bank-Customer-Churn-Prediction/README.md

 # Bank Customer Churn Prediction

-End-to-end ML project on 10,000 bank customers.
+Banks lose customers silently.
+Without a model, the retention team has no idea who is about to leave until it is too late.
+Goal: flag at-risk customers early enough to act.
+Built a end-to-end ML pipeline on 10K customers.
 Covers the full pipeline from EDA to model explainability, comparing six different approaches including an Artificial Neural Network.
+Result: 83% Recall, meaning 8 out of 10 churners identified before they leave, giving the retention team an actionable list.

 ---